gunesevitan/hubmap-hpa-hacking-the-human-body/README.md

 ## Results

+Quantitative results are provided as cross-validation and public leaderboard scores.
+Public leaderboard scores of both HPA-HuBMAP samples and only HuBMAP samples are tracked.

 |                      | Cross-Validation | Public Leaderboard (HPA and HuBMAP) | Public Leaderboard (HuBMAP) |
 |----------------------|------------------|-------------------------------------|-----------------------------|
 | UNet EfficientNet-B3 | 0.7821           | 0.79                                | 0.58                        |